dzackgarza/Research/Notes/ReadingGeneral/2020-01-12 p-Divisble Groups.md

 - "Deformation theory for ‘blah’s is the study of smoothness for the moduli space of ‘blah’s."
 - "The deformation theory of an abelian schemes coincides with the deformation theory of its p-divisible group."
 - $p\dash$divisible groups are systems (of finite, flat group schemes) in which each piece is the torsion of the following piece.
+- Formal groups: An intermediate step between a lie group and its lie algebra.